BSc - Physical Therapy – University of Alberta, Canada - 2003

-Over the past thirteen years, Chris has completed his acupuncture certification through the Acupuncture Foundation of Canada, has been Certified in Gunn IMS, and has taken several courses in manual and manipulative therapy.
+Over the past fifteen years, Chris has completed his acupuncture certification through the Acupuncture Foundation of Canada, has been Certified in Gunn IMS, and has taken several courses in manual and manipulative therapy.
 He has also developed and instructed several inter-professional therapeutic exercise courses, ergonomic safety courses, fall-prevention seminars, general health and wellness seminars, along with being a Sessional Instructor at the U of A in the spring of 2009.

 While originally committed to the private practice and orthopedic/sports world of physical therapy, his new found passion is in the areas of health science education and assessment along with community based physical therapy and health promotion.